 Top 12 Engrossing Movies Like 'Her'

-What Movies Are Like Her?
+What Films Are Like Her?

 Her is a simple yet effective foray into the possible human vs AI relationship dynamic.
 Its minimalistic approach to storytelling is effective, striking a chord with your heart.
 This sci-fi movie utilizes the love story as a lever for its snarky remarks on our increasing dependence on technology.